 As always, our first and foremost priority is to ensure our patients receive the highest quality of care in the safest environment possible.
 As such, we are dedicating staff and resources to support this.
-As circumstances continue to shift and evolve, we’ll keep you informed.
-While COVID-19 (Coronavirus) is new, our response is not.
 We follow the CDC and DOH guidelines all day, every day for the health and safety of our patients and staff.

 When assessing our environment, patients must consider the following before arriving to our facilities:

 I have an appointment scheduled, should I cancel it?

 At this time, appointments will continue as scheduled.
 Should there be any changes to your appointment, we will notify you as soon as possible.

 If you are experiencing symptoms consistent with COVID-19, please stay home, limit your exposure to other people and monitor symptoms.
 If you are experiencing a fever and respiratory symptoms, please contact us prior to coming in.